-You can access the River Trail from The Forks and there are a variety of other access points along the river.
+You can access the Centennial River Trail from The Forks and access points are added as conditions allow.
 Make sure to check the website for which access points are open.

 Does The Forks rent skates and where can I get them?

-How long is the River Trail and where does it go?
+How long is the Centennial River Trail and where does it go?

-Are there places to eat on the River Trail?
+Are there places to eat on the Centennial River Trail?

 When do the Warming Huts go on the trail?

-We typically get the Warming Huts built and on the trail for the third week of January but the process is weather dependent.
+We typically get the new Warming Huts built and on the trail for the third week of January but the process is weather dependent.
+Our collection of huts from years past go out right away.
 Check the website for updates.

-What are the hours of the River Trail?
+What are the hours of the Centennial River Trail?

 Opening the River Trail - from ChrisD.ca